 If your business extends credit to customers, you're on the other side of this process — receiving these letters and deciding how much weight to give them.
 A trade credit policy gives your team a consistent framework for making those calls.

 Account relationship details.
 The letter confirms account types and relationship length.
 A three-plus-year banking relationship reads as stability to most lenders.
-A six-month relationship raises questions.
+A six-month relationship raises questions — not necessarily dealbreakers, but questions.
+If you're a newer business, ask the bank to reference any prior personal banking relationship you've had with the institution.

 Account standing.
 Banks use words like "satisfactory," "good standing," or "excellent standing."
 These carry real weight.
-"Satisfactory" reads as lukewarm.
-If your history supports stronger language, ask the bank to use it.
+"Satisfactory" reads as lukewarm — it's technically positive but signals the bank chose its words carefully.
+If your history supports stronger language, ask the bank specifically to use it.
+Many will if the request is explicit.

 Free Bank Reference Letter Template